-In addition, subject to certain limitations, where any advertising or sales literature (as such terms are defined in the Saskatchewan securities legislation) disseminated in connection with the offering contains a misrepresentation, a purchaser who purchases Units referred to in that advertising or sales literature has a right of action against the Trust, every promoter of the issuer and director of the Trustee, as the case may be, and every person who or company that sells Units under the offering with respect to which the advertising or sales literature was disseminated.
+In addition, subject to certain limitations, where any advertising or sales literature (as such terms are defined in the Saskatchewan securities legislation) disseminated in connection with the Offering contains a misrepresentation, a purchaser who purchases Units referred to in that advertising or sales literature has a right of action against the Trust, the Trustee, every promoter and director of the Trust or the Trustee, respectively, as the case may be, and every person who or company that sells Units under the Offering with respect to which the advertising or sales literature was disseminated.
 In addition, subject to certain limitations, where an individual makes a verbal statement to a prospective purchaser that contains a misrepresentation relating to the Units and the verbal statement is made either before or contemporaneously with the purchase of Units, the purchaser has a right of action for damages against the individual who made the verbal statement.